constiny/LTV/README.md

 We use a typical transactional dataset which includes the person, time and amount of the transaction.
 The dataset describes all transaction records for a UK-based and registered non-store online retail which can also be found in https://www.kaggle.com/carrie1/ecommerce-data.

 The original dataset was not extracted with the purpose of CLTV study.
-We truncate the date range into 12 month and keep the purchasing history with below features.
+We use Pyspark SQL to load in the data and truncate the date range into 12 month and keep the purchasing history with below features.

 Date Range: 2010-12-01 ~ 2011-11-30
 Features: